reevolutiva/twchr-dev/readme.txt

 == Changelog ==
 ==0.3==
-* Redisigned schedule card
+* Redesigned schedule card
-* Improoved Series integration with Twitch Calendar
+* Improved series integration with Twitch Calendar
-* Improoved code
+* Improved code
-* Bug correction
+* Bug fixes

 == Upgrade Notice ==
 ==0.3==
-* All new schedule card for better streaming and series management
+* New schedule card for better streaming and series management
-* Better Twitch calendar integration.
-Create, delete and modify schedule segments direct from your WordPress Dashboard.
+* Improved Twitch calendar integration.
+Create, delete, and modify schedule segments directly from your WordPress dashboard.
-* New short codes for embed anything <a href="https://twitcher.pro/twitcher-shortcodes/" title="">More Info here</a>
+* New shortcode for embedding series: [twtchr_list_series] <a href="https://twitcher.pro/twitcher-shortcodes/" title="">More Info here</a>